-3D printing has always been a niche market, with a few top 3D printing companies dominating the up-and-coming space.
-That said, the 3D printing industry is growing rapidly, and is expected to be worth more than US$42.9 billion by 2025.
+- 3D printing has always been a niche market, with a few top 3D printing companies dominating the up-and-coming space.
+That said, the 3D printing industry is growing rapidly — so much so that it is expected to be worth more than US$34.8 billion by 2026.

 Factors contributing to this growth will include mass customization, production of complex parts, government investment in 3D printing and improvements with respect to manufacturing efficiency.

 For those interested in jumping into this market, it’s worth becoming familiar with the top 3D printing companies.
 Below the Investing News Network provides an overview of some of the biggest 3D printing stocks by market cap.
 All data was collected using TradingView’s stock screener on August 31, 2021.

 Market cap: US$68.22 billion

 First on our list of top 3D printing companies is multinational software developer AutoDesk.
 The company makes 3D design software products and provides services for a broad range of industries, including architecture, engineering, construction, manufacturing, media, education and entertainment.